dotnet/designs/accepted/install-locations.md

 *Note: As of .NET Core 2.2 Linux/macOS effectively doesn't support multi-level lookup as there are no additional search paths considered when it's turned on.*

-The multi-level lookup feature is only useful for private installs (xcopy).
-Installs into global locations typically don't want/need multi-level lookup.
+The multi-level lookup feature is typically useful for private installs (xcopy).
+If there's only one global install location then apps which use it don't need the multi-level lookup functionality.
 Important scenarios:
 * Muxer from global location - for example running `dotnet build`.
 This will already use the global location for framework/SDK search since it's the one next to the used `hostfxr`.
 Multi-level lookup in this case doesn't add any value.
 * `apphost` relying on global location - this is basically the default case for .NET Core 3.0.
 Framework dependent `apphost` which loads `hostfxr` from global location.
 This case will also already use global location for framework/SDK search due to it using `hostfxr` from the global location.
 Multi-level lookup doesn't add any value.
 * Muxer from a private install (xcopy) - typically running `dotnet` using full path.
 This will use `hostfxr` from the private install and thus will use the private install to search for frameworks/SDKs.
 Multi-level lookup in this case helps by also including global locations in the frameworks/SDKs search.
 Only needed if trying to run apps which require frameworks/SDKs not in the private install.